 First of all, the HipServ is essentially a Linux operating system running on the device.
 HipServ, from my understanding, is produced and maintained by Axentra, a partner of LaCie.
 They provide the software and updates to it.
 The Mac and Windows tools are branded by them.
 Note that my Western Digital also includes software that does something similar, however, I never installed it after reading what other users had to say.
 This time though, I wanted to experience the full functionality of the device.
 Here is the tools download page as branded by Axentra.

 The HipServ mounts on your network as an attached device.
-When you browse it, hipserv_directory_structureyou see a series of folders (FamilyLibrary, MyBackup, MyLibrary and Printers – on a PC at least).
+When you browse it, you see a series of folders (FamilyLibrary, MyBackup, MyLibrary and Printers – on a PC at least).
 Under the FamilyLibrary directory, you see: FamilyDocuments, FamilyMusic, FamilyPhotos and FamilyVidoe.
 The MyLibrary directory shows the same type of structure.
 You can drag and drop files directly into these directories once you authenticate using the user name and password you defined in the setup.

 Using the directory structure is probably the easiest way to get files and media to your HipServ.
 However there are other ways to do so, namely through a web browser.
 For the screen shots that I took for this review, I saved all of the images directly to the FamilyPhotos directory.
 Everything worked flawlessly.